bnrpmbd/Portfolio-Website/README.md

 ## 🎯 Optimizations

 ### Performance
-- Menggunakan CDN untuk Tailwind CSS
+- Using a CDN for Tailwind CSS
-- Minified CSS dan JavaScript
+- Minified CSS and JavaScript
-- Optimized images (gunakan WebP format)
+- Optimized images (use WebP format)
-- Lazy loading untuk images
+- Lazy loading for images

 ### SEO
-- Meta tags untuk social media sharing
+- Meta tags for social media sharing
 - Structured data markup
 - Sitemap.xml
 - Robots.txt